selfdriven-foundation/selfdriven-ai/docs/pages/research-constructive-prepare.md

 The future will not simply be determined by technology.

 It will be determined by how prepared people are to live with it.

+### 7. Suggestion

+Chat with your preferred GenAI about the ideas raised in this short paper.

+---

+*"be curious, be caring"*